 Last year’s tax return (helpful for first-time users)

-Instalment payment amounts
+Installment payment amounts

-Information about your dependants
+Information about our dependants

-Birth date and net income
+Birthday and net income

 Post-secondary tuition available for transfer